reiver/go-utf8/README.md

 # go-utf8s

-Package **utf8s** provides tools provides tools for working with Unicode encoded as UTF-8, for the Go programming language.
+Package **utf8s** provides tools for working with Unicode encoded as UTF-8, for the Go programming language.

 ## Documention